Archimedes and the Art of Leverage on Guitar

 Give me a lever long enough and I’ll move the world.

-Here in the Great Northwest, logging is a major industry.
+In the Great Northwest U.S., logging is a major industry.

 In the old days (and still, in some places) loggers used the rivers to move hundreds and thousands of limbless trees downstream to the ports.